davmac314/tosaithe/doc/TSBP.md

   - `tsbp_mmap_flags::CACHE_UC` (2) - uncacheable
   - `tsbp_mmap_flags::CACHE_WP` (4) - write-protect
   - `tsbp_mmap_flags::CACHE_WC` (5) - write-combining
-- `tsbp_mmap_flags::UEFI_RUNTIME` (0x10) - indicates that the memory region requires a mapping for
+- `tsbp_mmap_flags::UEFI_RUNTIME` (0x10) (Deprecated) - indicates that the memory region requires
-  UEFI runtime services (a mapping for the memory region must be included in any memory map passed to the `SetVirtualMap` UEFI runtime services function).
+  a mapping for UEFI runtime services (a mapping for the memory region must be included in any memory map passed to the `SetVirtualMap` UEFI runtime services function). \
+  Note: It is recommended to instead use the firmware provided memory map to determine requirements for the map passed to `SetVirtualMap`.

 Note: the `tsbp_mmap_flags::CACHE_XX` value for a particular caching type (XX) correspond to the index of the PAT entry that has been initialised with the corresponding type.